CenterforDigSchol/indianahealthbulletins/isbhProjectPlan.md

 ISBH Pilot (Draft)

-*Death Riding a Fly: Indiana Through the Lens of the Influenze Epidemic, 1918-1920*
+*'It Pays to Have Sanitary Sense': Practicing Medicine in Indiana, 1915-1922*

+General Description:

 This project will include the testing of encoding and workflows for a greater project on the Indiana State Board of Health Bulletins.
 The bulletins provide a snapshot of the worries and concerns of medical practitioners in Indiana.
 From food preparation safety to nutrition and the spread of disease this project, the bulletins reveal the intersection gender, racial, and moral mores of medicine during the nineteenth and twentieth century.
-Narrowing our scope of this project to the influenza epidemic in Indiana, which killed almost five percent of the world's population, allows researchers to tto understand how such a wide-reaching disease affected individual lives, including those infected and those treating the infection.
-This micro level offers more detail  to how the Influenza Epidemic overwhelmed the the medical infrastructure of the Indiana.
+Narrowing our scope of this project to the influenza epidemic in Indiana, which killed almost five percent of the world's population, allows researchers to to understand how such a

-**August 2018 -- September 2018**

--Install Jekyll and set up the framework of the project
+Implementation Description:

+TEI Lite

+Linked Open Data -- RDF and VIAF

+Minimal computing using jekyll

+articles with attribution, highly structured pieces like poems, tabular data, and images such as photographs and illustration

+participating platform using hypothesis to also annotate

-**September 2018 - November 2018**
+**September 2018 - December 2018**

--TEI encode three or more issues of ISBH, ranging from 1918-192November 2018
+-TEI encode three or more issues of ISBH, ranging from 1918-1920

 **September 2018 - January 2019**

--Design the Jekyll site, CSS, templates, hypothesis.
+-Install and design the Jekyll site, CSS, templates, hypothesis.

 **January 2019- March 2019**

 -Debug and refine.
 Usability testing.
-Deploy
+Deploy.